xzhewei/toolbox/README.md

-This repo include Multi-version Pitor's Computer Vision Toolbox
+This repo is fork from [RPN_BF/external/toolbox](https://github.com/zhangliliang/RPN_BF/tree/RPN-pedestrian/external/toolbox) which is based on Piotr's Computer Vision Matlab Toolbox http://pdollar.github.io/toolbox/

-Branch:
-- master : my modified version
-- kaist  : KAIST dataset version
-- toolbox: Pitor's original version https://pdollar.github.io/toolbox/
+I modified some code for adapting different data sets, like KAIST and SCUT FIR Datasets( will release  soon ).